teeshaa/chatgpt-collapser/README.md

 # ChatGPT Answer Collapser — README

-A small Chrome extension that makes long ChatGPT conversations easy to navigate by adding a searchable/scrollable sidebar with question indexes, per-answer collapse/expand controls, **Go To** buttons, a global **Expand All / Collapse All** control, and a floating restore button when the sidebar is hidden.
-Works with ChatGPT light/dark themes and is responsive for different screen sizes.
+A small Chrome extension that makes long ChatGPT conversations easy to navigate by adding a scrollable sidebar with question indexes, per-answer collapse/expand controls, **Jump** buttons, a global **Expand All / Collapse All** control, and a floating restore button when the sidebar is hidden.
+Works with ChatGPT light/dark theme.

 ---

 ## Features

 * Collapsible answers (collapsed by default except the latest answer)
-* Per-answer **Go To** button (jumps to the answer)
+* Per-answer **Jump** button (jumps to the answer)
 * Per-answer **Expand / Collapse** button (in sidebar and inside answers)
 * Global **Expand All / Collapse All** button
+* Question sorting (Ascending / Descending) in sidebar
-* Sidebar can be collapsed to the right; a floating button restores it
+* Sidebar can be collapsed to the right;
-* Question numbering (Q1, Q2, ...)
-* Dark / Light mode styling
+* Dark / Light mode compatibility
-* Responsive width with sensible min/max sizes

 ---